GaalexxC/LaraPM/README.md

 ## In development

-Hope to have a beta commit in a week or so
+Hope to have a beta commit as soon as I am happy with the coverage

 ## Teaser